-Developing and producing of resins and hardfoams since 1984.
-Having our main production plant in The Netherlands, with in-house laboratory and research facility.
-Especially geared towards resin and hardfoam development and quality control.
+We have been developing and producing resins and hardfoams from our main production plant, and in-house laboratory and research facility since 1984.
+Specialising in resin and hardfoam development and quality control.

-The basic resin mixed with our hardener becomes a really hard and solid compound.
-Mixed with soils this creates a very strong, composite like material.
+When we mix our basic resin with our hardener, it becomes an extremely solid compound.
+If mixed with soils this then creates a very strong, composite like material.

-But the resin can also be foamed.
-This is it's most common form.
-Various resins and various types of foams with densities varying from 10 to 70kg per ㎥.
+The resin can also be foamed; this is its most common form.
+Various resins can create various types of foam, with densities varying from 10-70kg per ㎥.

-One being very light and water absorbing.
-Becoming a perfect growing media for plants of all sorts.
+For agricultural use, our foam is very light and water absorbing; becoming a perfect growing media for plants of all sorts.

-The second, a strong foam with capabilities to lift sunken floors and fill gigantic underground voids.
+Our industrial grade foam is extremely strong with the capability to lift sunken floors and fill gigantic underground voids.

-Industrial applications are implemented worldwide by ourselves, operating as Resins Industry and Benefil.
+Our industrial applications are implemented worldwide, operating under the names, Resins Industry and Benefil.

 But also by our vast network of partners.

-To view some of our partners and where our products are being utilised, check out our partner-page.
+If you’d like see some of our partners and how our products are being utilised worldwide, check out our partner page.

-In The Netherlands, we’ve been filling inoperative pipelines for decades[external-link].
-The reason for filling these pipelines varies from council to council.
+In The Netherlands, we’ve been filling inoperative pipelines for decades.
+The reason for filling these pipelines varies from project to project.